Hecter94/EndlessSky-PluginArchive/plugins.md

 ATM you can choose to either align yourself with the Mil'taj against the Quarg, or make them an enemy.
 I do not plan to ever have a Quarg side to the campaign, they just want you to piss off.

 Currently something I cannot do myself is art.
-So the licences are just wanderer licences until I can get custom ones.
+So the mil'taj licences are just wanderer licences until I can get custom ones.

 For the rest of the plugin all art assets are taken from dead plugins that years ago I worked on updating to the then current game version.